-- We add a disinfectant to protect you against microbial contaminants. - We filter the water to remove small particles and organisms such as sediment, algae and bacteria. - We chemically treat the water to reduce corrosiveness and reduce lead and copper concentrations.
+- We add a disinfectant to protect you against microbial contaminants. - We filter the water to remove small particles and organisms such as sediment, algae and bacteria. - We chemically treat the water to reduce lead and copper concentrations. - We chemically treat the water to sequester iron and manganese.